 This graceful woman left a void in the hearts of many – of whom I was just one.
 Now Peter had lost his second dear ‘Mrs Scott.’
 Although he only knew Aunt Ena in her latter years, a deep attachment had formed between them, sharing at their core, a spirit of compassion and humanity.
 Aunt Ena was, as a correspondent, eloquent and graceful.
 I cherished her letters, and in a medium, so rare in the modern day, we shared much.
 A touching tribute was paid by her son, Kenneth Anderson Scott with the private publication of his Mother’s memoirs ‘Some of my Memories.’

 Below is but a small part of the correspondence.
-Reading it again reminds me how much he misses this special ‘lady of letters.’
+Reading it again reminds me how much I still miss this special ‘lady of letters.’

 I first met Aunt Ena in the late summer of 1999.
 I knew that Aunt Ena was a widow and that her deceased husband ‘Anderson’ had been a great friend and cousin of my grandfather Rab Scott.
 The visit was arranged through Ena’s son Kenneth, the last director of R & W. Scott.
 The loss of Kenneth severed 120 years of a family business.
 Times though had changed, with vastly different market economies, cheap importation and the domination of the superstore.
 Jam could no longer simply be a Scottish family affair and in 1997 R & W. Scott was taken over by a German company.